TokisanGames/Terrain3D/doc/api/class_terrain3dstorage.rst

 - void **set_region_size** **(** :ref:`RegionSize<enum_Terrain3DStorage_RegionSize>` value **)**
 - :ref:`RegionSize<enum_Terrain3DStorage_RegionSize>` **get_region_size** **(** **)**

-The size of each region.
+The number of vertices in each sculptable region, and the number of pixels for each layer in the TextureArrays that store the height, control, and color maps.
 Limited to 1024 for now.
+This does not factor in :ref:`Terrain3D.mesh_vertex_spacing<class_Terrain3D_property_mesh_vertex_spacing>`.

 .. rst-class:: classref-item-separator